 Brooklyn-based artist Modesto Flako Jimenez is continuing his acclaimed show, Taxilandia, in Brooklyn.
-Flako will design and host a series of hybrid salons with local artists Hekima Hapa, Kareem Nemley, and Najee Omar, whose work intersects with gentrification.
+Flako will design and host a series of hybrid salons with local artists Hekima Hapa with Black Girls Sew (BedStuy), Kareem Nemley with Rooted Theatre (East New York), and Najee Omar with BAM (Fort Greene), whose work intersects with gentrification.
 In-person and streamed live, these participatory salons are open to all and explore our notion of what it means to be a local, an immigrant, or a resident of a place.
 The salons will challenge us to answer “What is my personal roadmap of home?” and offer creative strategies for confronting gentrification.

 Brooklyn Salon Team